 As ’90s supergroup TLC once said, don’t go chasin’ waterfalls, and don’t trust internal oven thermometers.

-OK, we added the bit about thermometers, but if you want precision and accuracy, a separate oven thermometer will help you keep the temperature of your roasted malts on target.
+OK, we added the bit about thermometers, but if you want precision and accuracy, a separate thermometer will help you keep the temperature of your roasted malts on target.

 How to Roast Malts